-Dorothy was first introduced to painting in 1987 by her sister and artist, Eunice Napangardi.
-Painting her father's homeland at Lake McKay she created her own unique style to describe these homelands.
-Her paintings are shaped by an interlacing network of dotted lines, forming a micro and a macro study of the land.
+Painting her father's homeland at Lake McKay Dorothy created her own unique style to describe these homelands.
+Her paintings shaped by an interlacing network of dotted lines, forming a micro and a macro study of the land.

-In 2009 Dorothy was listed as one of the 50 Most Collectable Artists by the Australian Art Collector magazine.
-Sadly Dorothy passed away in 2013.
+In 2009 Dorothy Napangardi was listed as one of the 50 Most Collectable Artists by the Australian Art Collector magazine.